-Books, bound periodicals, audiovisual materials 287,384 Current periodical subscriptions 2.558
+Books, bound periodicals, audiovisual materials 308,682 Current periodical subscriptions 2,761

 The acquisitions of the Del E. Webb Memorial Library on the Loma Linda campus are in medicine, dentistry, allied health professions, and graduate programs; and included in the acquisitions is a liberal arts undergraduate collection in support of certain graduate and professional programs.
 About half of the resources are in medical and related fields.
-Some rare materials in the history of medicine are included in the holdings.
+Some rare materials in the history of medicine are included in the holdings materials in the history of medicine are included in the holdings.